Learn more about our Travel Heath Advisory Update and 2020 Oberammergau.

-In the early morning, you’ll take a shuttle to the airport and have a chartered flight from Miami to Holguín, and then transfer to Santiago de Cuba just in time for a Welcome Dinner at the hotel.
-If timing allows, we’ll stop along the way for a snack at a local farm and interact with the locals — a great way to begin your journey into Cuba and to support the Cuban people while enhancing your understanding of Cuban culture.
+In the early morning, you’ll take a shuttle to the airport and have a chartered flight from Miami to Holguín.
+Then, we'll transfer to Santiago de Cuba and stop along the way for a snack at a local farm and interact with the locals.
+It's a wonderful way to begin your journey into Cuba and support the Cuban people while enhancing your understanding of Cuban culture.
 In the evening, celebrate your arrival with a Welcome Dinner at the hotel.

 Explore historic Santiago by day, including Parque Cespedes, then dance the night away at the Casa de la Trova music hall

 Explore Santiago de Cuba today.
 One of the first European settlements, Cuba’s second-largest city is today home to legendary rum and music, as well as a revolutionary history.

 Embark on a tour of the historic district that includes the home of Conquistador Diego Velazquez de Cuéllar, who established Santiago in 1515.
 You’ll also visit the Santa Ifigenia Cemetery, where Cuban poet, essayist, and revolutionary Jose Martí is buried beside a more familiar name — Fidel Castro.
 Before he ignited a revolution and rose to prominence as Cuba’s fiery prime minister, he was a misbehaved schoolboy in Santiago.

 Following lunch in a local restaurant, visit citadel of San Pedro de la Roca, known locally as El Morro (Spanish for "fortress"), which was named a UNESCO World Heritage site as the most complete and best-preserved example of Spanish-American military architecture.
 Cultural Discovery: After dinner on your own, it's time to put on your dancing shoes!
 Cuba’s hottest musicians will have you up on your feet as we head for the famed Casa de la Trova nightclub, where you’ll have a chance to meet and chat with the band.
 Although music is everywhere in Cuba, Santiago’s squares, clubs, and performance halls are renowned for birthing many of Cuba’s most famous musical styles and musicians.

 Visit El Cobre shrine, tour Bayamo by horse and buggy and experience the everyday lives of Cubans, then arrive at your Holguín resort